siraben/website/_posts/2022-05-15-celsius-fahrenheit.md

 friction to the conversation if the speakers are using incompatible units (_cough_ _cough_).
 Or maybe I'm just coming up with an arbitrary reason to justify this party trick.
-In any case, I describe a mental heuristic that gets you within 0.25 degrees Celsius for any temperature in Fahrenheit, and prove the error bound.
+In any case, I describe a mental heuristic that gets you within 0.25℃ for any temperature in Fahrenheit, and prove the error bound.
 For the other direction, the error in converting a temperature in Celsius to Fahrenheit is at most 0.5℉.

 With this method, you get an immediate sense of the rough temperature in Celsius for a given temperature in Fahrenheit, and if you calculate